sv-ai-nexus/sv-ai-nexus.github.io/_pages/membership.md

   knowledge-sharing, and real-time community discussions.

 ## **Presentation & Publication Opportunities**
-- Showcase your **achievements and expertise** through Nexus platforms, gaining visibility among peers and industry leaders.
+- Showcase your **achievements and expertise** through AI Nexus platforms, gaining visibility among peers and industry leaders.
 - Speak at forums — members have the opportunity to **share their expertise** as featured or lightning talk speakers.
-- Contribute to Nexus's **blog, technical publications, and policy reports**.
+- Contribute to AI Nexus's **blog, technical publications, and policy reports**.
 - Lead **member-driven workshops** and Interest Group sessions.

 ## **Mentorship & Professional Growth**